Helen Drutt

 Helen Williams Drutt English (born November 19, 1930) is an American gallerist, educator, and author who is best known for her efforts to raise the perception of the so-called craft arts (jewelry, ceramics, wood, fiber) to the same level as fine art through her gallery, teaching, and lectures.
 As a result of her national and international exhibits, lectures, and catalogs, she has been called the "godmother" and "queen" of crafts.
 She has received many honors, including a Lifetime Achievement in Crafts award from the National Museum of Women in the Arts (1993) and a Lifetime Achievement award from the Society of North American Goldsmiths (2003).

 Early life, education

 Helen Williams Drutt was born on November 19, 1930, in Winthrop, Massachusetts, and moved to Philadelphia as a child.
-She earned a B.F.A. degree from Tyler School of Art at Temple University in 1952.
+She earned a B.F.A. degree from Tyler School of Art at Temple University in 1952 and later studied at the Barnes Foundation.